ibm-cloud-docs/secrets-manager/faqs.md

 {: #faq-vault-community-plugins}
 {: faq}

+At this time, {{site.data.keyword.secrets-manager_short}} offers foundational capabilities that don't exist in upstream Vault but are required to support operations for {{site.data.keyword.secrets-manager_short}} as a managed service.
+These capabilities include a set of secrets engines to support secrets of various types in {{site.data.keyword.secrets-manager_short}}, and an `auth` method that handles authentication between Vault and your {{site.data.keyword.cloud_notm}} account.

-It is not possible to integrate community plug-ins for Vault with {{site.data.keyword.secrets-manager_short}} .
-The service uses a custom version of open source Vault to support operations in {{site.data.keyword.secrets-manager_short}} for [various secret types](/docs/secrets-manager?topic=secrets-manager-secret-basics#secret-types).
-All other plug-ins or added components that are offered by the open source Vault community are not accessible by {{site.data.keyword.secrets-manager_short}}.
+{{site.data.keyword.secrets-manager_short}} will continue to align with upstream Vault capabilities and plug-ins as it extends its support for additional secrets engines in coming quarters.
+Keep in mind that plug-ins or components that are offered by the open source Vault community might not work with {{site.data.keyword.secrets-manager_short}}, unless they are written against a [secrets engine](/docs/secrets-manager?topic=secrets-manager-secret-engines) that {{site.data.keyword.secrets-manager_short}} currently supports.

 ## Can I manage {{site.data.keyword.cloud_notm}} secrets by using an on-premises Vault?
 {: #faq-ibm-cloud-plugins-for-vault}
 {: faq}

- To manage {{site.data.keyword.cloud_notm}} secrets by using the full Vault native experience, you can use the standalone {{site.data.keyword.cloud_notm}} plug-ins for Vault.
+If you're looking to manage {{site.data.keyword.cloud_notm}} secrets through the full Vault native experience, you can use the standalone {{site.data.keyword.cloud_notm}} plug-ins for Vault.
 These open source plug-ins can be used independently from each other so that you can manage {{site.data.keyword.cloud_notm}} secrets through your on-premises Vault server.

 - To set up authentication between Vault and your {{site.data.keyword.cloud_notm}} account, you can use the [{{site.data.keyword.cloud_notm}} Auth Method plug-in for Vault](https://github.com/ibm-cloud-security/vault-plugin-auth-ibmcloud){:external}.
 - To dynamically create API keys for {{site.data.keyword.cloud_notm}} service IDs, you can use the [{{site.data.keyword.cloud_notm}} Secrets Backend plug-in for Vault](https://github.com/ibm-cloud-security/vault-plugin-secrets-ibmcloud){: external}.